 For those using service-managed TDE who would like to start using customer-managed TDE, data remains encrypted during the process of switching over, and there is no downtime nor re-encryption of the database files.
 Switching from a service-managed key to a customer-managed key only requires re-encryption of the DEK, which is a fast and online operation.

 How customer-managed TDE works

-In order for the Azure SQL server to use TDE protector stored in AKV for encryption of the DEK, the key vault administrator needs to give the following access rights to the server using its unique Azure Active Directory (Azure AD) identity:
+In order for the logical server in Azure to use the TDE protector stored in AKV for encryption of the DEK, the key vault administrator needs to give the following access rights to the server using its unique Microsoft Entra identity:

 get - for retrieving the public part and properties of the key in the Key Vault